-Fixed asset investments include investments other than loans of \$1 million as of both December 2017 and December 2016 and shares in subsidiary undertakings of \$nil as of both December 2017 and December 2016.
+Fixed asset investments included investments other than loans of \$1 million as of both November 2018 and December 2017 and shares in subsidiary undertakings of \$nil as of both November 2018 and December 2017.

-The table below presents the subsidiary over which the company exercised control as of December 2017.
+The table below presents the subsidiary over which the company exercised control as of November 2018.